tristanjuricek/knockoff/literate/30-Implementation/01-Discounter_DefaultDiscounter_Wholesaler.markdown

 # `Discounter` and the `Wholesaler` #

 You inherit from `KnockOff` to be able to parse your sources.
-If you're not doing fancy customization, you use the DefaultDiscounter.
+If you're not doing fancy customization, you can use the DefaultDiscounter.

     val blocks = DefaultDiscounter.knockoff( "document" )